The Windmill Turns Both Ways

 "Naruto?"
 Ino stood up from where she had been sitting behind the counter.

-"Oh, good," a tall man with a long blonde ponytail came walking in from the back.
-Naruto vaguely recognized him.
-"Since Mom is out today, I thought we'd have lunch in the shop, Ino.
+"Oh, good," a tall, vaguely recognizable man with a long blond ponytail came walking in from the back.
+"Since kaa-chan is out today, I thought we'd have lunch in the shop, Ino.
 Fast service!
 Thanks for bringing that, Naruto-kun."

-Ino was not as polite as her father.
-"But why is Naruto the one bringing it?
-Is there even anything left in that box?" she griped, pointing at him accusingly.
+Ino pointed at Naruto accusingly, other hand on her hip.
+"But why are you the one bringing it?
+Is there even anything left in that box?"

 "Pfft, why would I need your ramen?
 Iruka-sensei's back there waiting to treat me!
 Later!" after raising his hand in a brief wave, he turned to run out.

-"Wait—Naruto!" she called after him, and he turned back around.
-"Sasuke-kun… has there been any…"
+"Wait—Naruto!"
+Ino called after him, and he turned back around.
+"Sasuke-kun…has there been any…"

-Naruto looked into her hopeful, anxious face and broke slowly into a wide grin.
+Naruto looked at her hopeful, anxious face and broke into a wide grin.

-"I finally dragged Tsunade-baachan down to the hospital a couple of hours ago," he said, giving the patented Nice Guy thumbs-up he'd grown so fond of lately.
+"I finally dragged Tsunade-baachan down to the hospital a few hours ago," he said, giving the sparkling thumbs-up he'd learned from Lee.
 "She used her medical ninjutsu on Sasuke and he woke up right away.
-He's going to be okay."
+He's going to be alright!"

 Ino covered her mouth, tears welling up in her eyes.
 "Thank goodness."